 Kangra train is the least known mountain railway line in India.
 They start from Pathankot and takes you to Palampur and Jogindernagar.
 Authorities are now pushing it to make it a UNESCO heritage property just like its other cousins in Shimla and Darjeeling.
 It moves slowly and you cannot book tickets online for these ones.
 But the views you get are worth the trouble.

-- Bir-Billing: As mentioned already, Bir has a Tibetan settlement and the usual monasteries, fancy restaurants and shops they are known for.
+As mentioned already, Bir has a Tibetan settlement and the usual monasteries, fancy restaurants and shops they are known for.
 Billing is the upper region 14 KM away from Bir.
 It is basically a high cliff from where paragliders can jump, fly around for a while, and then land on the fields of Bir.
 All the service providers, guides, and equipment for this purpose are available on the spot.
-I spent some quality time in Bir last year as you can see from this post.
+Here is a good post on paragliding in Bir Billing (& much more)

-- Bajinath: Baijnath has an ancient Shiva temple dating back to 13th century.
+Baijnath has an ancient Shiva temple dating back to 13th century.
 It is a beautiful structure that deserves a visit by all heritage lovers.
+Baijnath is located on the main road connecting Kangra to Mandi district an dthe temple is visible from teh road itself and looks epic with the bakcdrop of snowcapped peaks.

-- Kangra: Kangra town lends the name to the entire district.
+Kangra town lends the name to the entire district.
+The town itself was never a huge tourist attraction.
 Most people just pass through it but a visit to the majestic Kangra Fort is worth the time.

-- Barot Valley: The delightful Barot Valley can be reached easily from Jogindernagar, which is the last station of the Kangra Railway.
+The delightful Barot Valley can be reached easily from Jogindernagar, which is the last station of the Kangra Railway.
 It is a high altitude valley located along the hilly river of the same name.
 It is divided equally between the Kangra and Kullu district.
 It has so many delights to offer that I will have to write a separate guide for it someday.
-Till then you can enjoy my Barot pictures from last summer here.
+Till then you can enjoy my Barot pictures from last summer in this post.

 Another good trek that can be done in the region is the Kareri Lake trek that can be done n 2-3 days from Dharamsala.
 I personally have not done it so don’t have any photographs as yet.

 The Barot valley also has numerous small favourite around it.
 It is also possible to cross over to the Kullu side from here through dense mountainous forests.
+Watch out for Dan Sar (Dehnasar) Lake Trek & Sari Pass trek.
 However, these are not very well-marked routes and you will do well to get a local guide to do the same.

 How does one reach and travel around Kangra?

+The nearest major train station is Pathankot, which is well-connected to Delhi.
+From there you get buses to all major towns in Kangra.
 As mentioned already, you can surely enjoy the delights of the mountain railway in this region at very negligible costs.
 Otherwise, they are pretty well connected with the HRTC buses and roads are good enough if you have your own vehicle.
-For those who are in a hurry, the airport is at Gaggal near Kangra town.
-It is well connected with Delhi and you can find some useful flight deals below.
+For those who are in a hurry, the airport is at Gaggal near Kangra town, which is also the airport for Dharamshala & Kangra.
+It is well connected with Delhi.

 What is the best season to visit Kangra?